 The German Biedermeier style of furniture design developed and grew to popularity in Central Europe and Scandinavia between 1815 and 1848.
 While it was elegant and dignified, this furniture was not overly ornate or ostentatious.
 The development of the style was driven by the rising middle class, rather than by the tastes and demands of the aristocracy as had previously been the case.
-The emerging middle classes after the industrial revolution wanted to spend their new-found wealth on beautiful furniture that showed off their status and refined taste.
+The emerging middle classes after the industrial revolution wanted to spend their new-found wealth on beautiful wood furniture that showed off their status and refined taste.
 However, they were not furnishing palaces and chateaux, so the scale and style of the furniture was more in line with their then “modern” lifestyle!

 Biedermeier style furniture emphasizes simple lines and gorgeous woods with attractive natural grains.
 The details were more restrained rather than fussy, including minimal carvings.
 Influences included the Napoleonic French Empire style, although the designs were simplified.
 The result was a Neoclassical look that often featured ebonized trims, carved scrollwork, Greek columns, and chair back splats with classical lyre-shaping.
 More glitzy details like gilded surfaces and extravagant silver handles were rarely seen.